Tech-GEEK-Hash/Automated-Mailing/README.md

 Readme is attached in the git repository.
-Proceed only after reading it
+Proceed only after reading it.

 AAYUSH SARKAR